mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 })();
 ```

 Nothing crazy yet.
-We can call our API middleware which uses the fetch request.
+We can call our API middleware which uses the **fetch request**.

-This code works perfectly on our website, but when introducing it to a Chrome extension, we quickly notice we can't directly use the fetch method.
-CORS issues are blocking it as we inject it on different websites.
+This code works perfectly on our website, but when introducing it to a Chrome extension, we quickly notice we can't directly use the JS fetch API due to **CORS** issues with the browser.
+The browser blocks the requests as we inject the JS code on different websites.

-We should still accept all the Fetch request data but send it via a background worker.
+We should still accept all the Fetch API request data but rather send it via a background **service worker**.

-So one idea is to create a new function that mimics the Fetch API, which could work.
+So, another idea is to create a new function that mimics the Fetch API - which could work.

 But what happens when the Fetch API changes props?

-So a better way to tackle this is to leverage the Proxy object!
+A better way to tackle the problem is is to leverage the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy" target="_blank">Proxy object</a> in JavaScript!

-Yes, we can Proxy the Fetch API.
+Yes, we can **proxy the Fetch API**.

-In a super simple example, it would look like this:
+In a super simple example, the code would look like this:

 ```js
 (async () => {